There are two COVID-19 call centers:

 Isolation refers to the separation of persons who have a specific infectious illness from those who are healthy and the restriction of their movement to stop the spread of that illness.
 Isolation allows for the focused delivery of specialized health care to people who are ill, and it protects healthy people from getting sick.
 People in isolation may be cared for in their homes, in hospitals, or designated healthcare facilities.
 In most cases, isolation is voluntary; however, many levels of government (federal, state, and local) have basic authority to compel the isolation of sick people to protect the public.

-Quarantine: For People Who have been Exposed but are not Ill, 14 days
+Quarantine: For People Who have been Exposed but are not Ill, 7-14 days depending on community transmission

 Quarantine refers to the separation and restriction of movement of persons who, while not yet ill, have been exposed to an infectious agent and therefore may become infectious.
 Quarantine of exposed persons is a public health strategy, like isolation, that is intended to stop the spread of infectious disease.
 Quarantine is medically very effective in protecting the public from disease.